dataset-ninja/off-road-terrain-for-autonomous-vehicles/README.md

 # Off-Road Terrain for Autonomous Vehicles

-Off-Road Terrain for Autonomous Vehicles is a dataset for classification task.
+Off-Road Terrain for Autonomous Vehicles is a dataset for identification task.